dirkholz/GlobFit/README.rst

 GlobFit
 =======

-This is a fork of the origimal implementation of GlobFit_.
+This is a fork of the original implementation of GlobFit_.
 The sources have been adapted to compile cleanly under recent Linux distributions such as the latest stable Ubuntu release 12.04.
 From the GlobFit_ website:

   Given a noisy and incomplete point set, we introduce a method that simultaneously recovers a set of locally fitted primitives along with their global mutual relations.